joe-vettek/Tea-the-Story/docs/source/en/play.md

 ## Farming

-Cabbage and chili in Tea the Story follow standard farming mechanics, but other crops differ.
+Chinese cabbage and chili in Tea the Story follow standard farming mechanics, but other crops differ.

 ### Rice